msangel/msangel.github.io/_drafts/2022-9-06-apache-commons-scxml.md

 ### Definitions
-**State machine** -  is a mathematical model of computation ([wiki](https://en.wikipedia.org/wiki/Finite-state_machine)) **Pushdown automaton** - a kind of state machine with stacked memory, when automate operates with the memory of its stack, but also can exit stack level, or enter into new.
+**State machine** -  is a mathematical model of computation ([wiki](https://en.wikipedia.org/wiki/Finite-state_machine)) **Pushdown automaton** - a kind of state machine with stacked memory, when automate operates with the memory of it's stack, but also can exit stack level, or enter into new.
 A computational model of computers, programming languages and VM is based on this.
 Not a subject of this post, just for general knowledge. ([wiki](https://en.wikipedia.org/wiki/Pushdown_automaton))
 Business rules engine ([wiki](https://en.wikipedia.org/wiki/Business_rules_engine)) workflow engine
 Business Process Management (BPM) Suite